zamirnbenn-lab/pfSense-homelab/README.md

 - [pfSense Setup](docs/setup/pfsense-setup)
 - [Windows Server Setup](docs/setup/window-server-setup)

-## Phase 1 - pfSense Setup
+## Phase 1 - Network Foundation

+Phase 1 focused on getting the basic lab network up and running and making sure devices could successfully connect through pfSense.

-pfSense was configured as both the firewall and router for this homelab.
+pfSense was configured as both the firewall and router for the homelab.

-- WAN: em0 (DHCP via VMware NAT)
+- WAN: em0 using DHCP through VMware NAT
 - LAN: em1
 - LAN Subnet: 192.168.10.0/24
+- DHCP Range: 192.168.10.100 - 192.168.10.199
+- LAN Segment: LAB-LAN

+I connected a Windows 11 client to the LAB-LAN segment and confirmed that it received an IP address from pfSense through DHCP.

+I also added a Windows Server 2025 VM and configured it with a static IP address of 192.168.10.10.

+To make sure everything was working correctly, I tested connectivity from both Windows systems.
+Both machines were able to reach the pfSense gateway, connect to the Internet, and successfully resolve DNS queries.

+### Phase 1 Completed

+- pfSense firewall/router configured
+- WAN connected through VMware NAT
+- Isolated 'LAB-LAN' segment created
+- DHCP configured for client devices
+- Windows 11 client connected successfully
+- Windows Server 2025 configured with a static IP
+- Gateway connectivity verified
+- Internet connectivity verified
+- DNS resolution verified

+**Phase 1 Status: Complete**

 [View Detailed pfSense Configuration](docs/setup/pfSense.md)